Fall Theme and Centers for Preschoolers

 • Sort them by color, size, or shape.

-• Count how many they have in each group and make a graph with the results.
+• Count how many they have in each group and graph the results.

 Watch Informational YouTube Videos

-There are many YouTube videos that you can present to your students, to allow them to observe natural phenomena that otherwise will be difficult for them to see, or understand why the leaves change colors.
-These are a couple of those videos that you might find useful for your preschoolers:
+There are many YouTube videos that you can present to your students to allow them to observe natural phenomena that otherwise will be difficult for them to see or understand why the leaves change colors.
+These are a couple of those videos that you might find helpful for your preschoolers:

 Math

-Math helps children solve problems, recognize and use shapes, measure and develop their own spatial awareness, recognize and copy patterns, and many other important skills.
+Math helps children solve problems, recognize and use shapes, measure and develop their spatial awareness, recognize and copy patterns, and many other essential skills.
 Some of the activities you can do are:

 Counting Nuts